Our staff is what makes us better! Learn a little more about the well-educated and highly-qualified crew at Royce’s Tree Service (RTS).

 MS in Health Science

 Stephen worked for nearly a decade in the pharmaceutical industry before joining RTS.
 He appreciates how arboriculture combines hands-on work plus critical thinking in an outdoor setting.
-Stephen’s responsibilities include Plant Health Care (PHC), maintenance, and other ground-based activities.
+Stephen’s main responsibility is Plant Health Care (PHC), with secondary responsibilities in sales, training, IT, HR, and maintenance.
 When he is not working, Stephen enjoys hiking with his wife and two dogs throughout the spectacular forests of WNC.
 He also volunteers for the Asheville Humane Society, the Carolina Mountain Club, and is a member of the Asheville Badminton Club.